Site icon Circuit Ideas for You

 Circuit Working:

-How does the charging circuit works is mentioned below:
+How the charging circuit works is explained below:

 Simple Power Bank Circuit to Charge Mobile Phone get steady 9V DC from 9V adapter.

-TIP35 emitter and battery share the same ground.
+Also, TIP35 emitter and battery share same ground and battery positive connects to TIP35 collector.

-After battery is full it can be used in power bank to charge phone when there is no power which is good for emergency.
+Moreover, after battery becomes full, we can use it in power bank to charge phone when there is no power, so it works well for emergency.

 Conclusion: